 How can public safety best prepare for and leverage next-generation Internet of Things (IoT) sensor and data collection capabilities?
 In NIST's Public Safety Communications Research (PSCR) division's next webinar - Alison Kahn covers IoT's ability to help Public Safety operations.

 Join us on Wednesday, December 11, 2019 from 11:00 am - 12:00 pm (MT) for insight into PSCR's IoT research and how public safety operators can get involved.
-During this webinar, Alison Kahn and Richard Reed discuss the challenges and opportunities in leveraging IoT for first responders.
+During this webinar, Alison Kahn, Richard Reed, and Peter Hallenbeck discuss the challenges and opportunities in leveraging IoT for first responders.
 There will be time for Q&A.

-Read about the panelists below, and register now!
+Read about the panelists below, and watch the recording now!